 The race got its most high profile coverage at the 1952 running, when LIFE magazine sent photographers to capture the chaotic scenes, but actually the race continued to run annually until 1954.
 Unfortunately the extravagances of the race, not to mention the dangers, led the college administrations to step in and cancel the event.

 Yet for those few years the event captured a sense of collegiate fun and serves as an excellent lesson in iconic midcentury Ivy and Vassar style. — REBECCA C. TUITE

-All images are from the LIFE Magazine archives and are copyright Time Inc.
+All images via the LIFE Magazine archives.